 - 5.1 The draft Local Plan contains a strategic 'Health and Wellbeing' policy with an over-arching objective for the Council to support development that promotes healthy lifestyles and reduces health inequalities.
-This should therefore result in a pattern of land-uses that provides: access to sustainable modes of travel; access to green infrastructure; access to local community facilities; access to local healthy food; access to free public toilet facilities; access to free drinking water at appropriate locations; a safe, inclusive development layout and public realm; and active design that encourages wellbeing and greater physical movement as part of people's everyday routines. - 5.2 Measures for delivering the policy will include the requirement for a Health Impact Assessment to be submitted with all major development proposals and the requirement to include an Inclusive Design Statement in Design and Access Statements (required with all planning applications).
+This should therefore result in a pattern of land-uses that provides: access to sustainable modes of travel; access to green infrastructure; access to local community facilities; access to local healthy food; access to free public toilet facilities; access to free drinking water at appropriate locations; a safe, inclusive development layout and public realm; active design that encourages wellbeing and greater physical movement as part of people's everyday routines; and access to healthy housing to create internal environments and associated external spaces that support the health and wellbeing of future occupiers. - 5.2 Measures for delivering the policy will include the requirement for a Health Impact Assessment to be submitted with all major development proposals and the requirement to include an Inclusive Design Statement in Design and Access Statements (required with all planning applications).
 There are a number of issues that are particularly relevant to the consideration of health impact in this borough: